 |---|---|

-| Drainage and stormwater issues | $5,000 to $15,000 |
+| Drainage issues | Poor drainage can lead to moisture and movement concerns |

 What Is Included in the Fee?

-- A summary of defects categorised by severity
+- A summary of recommended rectification items

 Some providers also include a follow-up phone call to walk you through the report findings.
 Ask about this when requesting a quote.